moliver28/research-handbook/content/handbook/it/data-team/platform/tableau/tableau-developer-guide/_index.md

 During the Tableau implementation, we experimented with the approach of bringing fct & dim tables into Tableau and creating the joins and relationships there.
 However, we prefer to create the data structures in dbt/Snowflake where possible for the following reasons:

 - By keeping business logic in the enterprise data warehouse as a rule and simply publishing the final mart/rpt tables for consumption, we avoid applying contradictory business logic in custom SQL across Tableau data sources.
-- This approach keeps all joins & reporting logic under version control via the dbt/git integration.
+- This approach keeps all joins & reporting logic it/data-team/ version control via the dbt/git integration.
 - This approach makes the final data source query-able using SQL; this makes it easier for an Analyst to compare the results in the dashboard and the final dataset against upstream tables, and makes it more accessible for an Analyst to troubleshoot logic when a dashboard is showing unexpected results.
 - This enables the same dataset to easily be used in a Tableau dashboard as well as an ad-hoc query, one-off export/analysis, or pulled into another downstream tool if needed (i.e. a Jupyter notebook).